vinnyroca/3D_Software/docs/07_render.md

 # Lights, Camera, Render

+Note: Model of cat statue used throughout these notes was made by Riley Queen with guidance from Rico Cilliers.
+Accessed through CC0 License on Poly Haven: [Link](https://polyhaven.com/a/concrete_cat_statue)

 ## Cameras

 When setting up our scene for rendering and image, the first thing we want to do is to create a camera that we will use to render.
 It is often best to use a “Camera and Aim” object.
 This will create a camera that we can use to produce a render as well as an aim box that we move to control where the camera is aiming.